tiagoferreirainf/archetype-java/README.md

 Concluded this steps we just need to build the project and that's it

 ### Multi module archetype

+A multimodule project is quite similar to the simple project the main diference being that each module is described individually in the [archetype-metadata.xml file.](./multiproject/src/main/resources/META-INF/maven/archetype-metadata.xml)

 ##Generate a maven project using the archetype
 ````